 Emilio wants to act, but wanting to do something and actually doing it fall along a paper-thin edge Emilio so often straddles.
 And his wife, a wife that is best friends with the victim, will never let him forget it.

-And then there’s Sully.
+Then there’s Sully.
 Get involved?
 Nah.
 It’s not his beef.
-But with a camera and a little ingenuity, he can turn their little domestic problem into a personal payday.
+But with a camera and some ingenuity, he can turn their little domestic problem into a personal payday.
 Sully never lets an opportunity go to waste.

-SILENT WITNESSES, an 80,000 word literary novel, uses three distinct first-person perspectives to look inside the hearts and minds of three very different types of witnesses as each of them are forced to face the unintended consequences of silence.
+SILENT WITNESSES, an 80,000 word contemporary novel, uses three distinct first-person perspectives to look inside the hearts and minds of each witness as they are forced to face the unintended consequences of silence.